Observance of Christmas by country: Germany

-The Sorbs, a minority in Saxony and parts of Brandenburg with a language similar to Polish, have some specific traditions; e.g. in Jänschwalde, the Bescherkind or Janšojski bog ('gift child'), a girl dressed in local costume and veil, visits the neighbors and goes around with two companions the Wednesday before Christmas.
-Similar to Saint Nicholas, smaller presents like sweets are given and blessings provided; however, she remains silent.
-Another tradition in Saxony is related to the wooden toymaking in the Ore Mountains, especially Seiffen, which produces Christmas decorations such as the Christmas pyramid as well as toys year-round.
-Christmas letters may be addressed e.g. to Engelskirchen ('Angel's church') or Himmelpforten ('Heaven's gate') or other municipalities with similar names.
-After privatization, Deutsche Post kept the tradition of dedicated Christmas offices, one in each state, answering letters and requests from children.
+The Sorbs, a minority in Saxony and parts of Brandenburg who speak a language similar to Polish, have specific traditions.
+In Jänschwalde, the Bescherkind or Janšojski bog ('gift child'), a girl dressed in local costume and veil, visits the neighbors and goes around with two companions on the Wednesday before Christmas.
+As with Saint Nicholas, smaller presents like sweets are given, and blessings are offered, but she remains silent.